MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 A quantum computer has three primary parts: the qubit storage, a method for transferring signals to the qubits, and a classical computer to run a program and send instructions.

 - The quantum particles used for qubits are fragile and highly sensitive to environmental interferences.
-The unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence.
+For some methods of qubit storage, the unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence.
 - Signals are sent to the qubits using microwaves or lasers.

 Quantum computers face a multitude of challenges to operate correctly.
 Labs that hold quantum computers are designed to minimize vibrations, and quantum computers are often sealed in a vacuum chamber to isolate them.
 Error correction in quantum computers is a significant issue, and scaling up (adding more qubits) increases the error rate.